QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 * memory allocation/deallocation, etc.

-But all this convenience and flexibility comes at a cost: it's hard to turn instructions written in these languages into efficient machine code
+But all this convenience and flexibility comes at a cost: it's hard to turn instructions written in these languages into efficient machine code.

-For example, consider what happens when Python adds a long list of numbers together
+For example, consider what happens when Python adds a long list of numbers together.

-Typically the runtime environment has to check the type of these objects one by one before it figures out how to add them
+Typically the runtime environment has to check the type of these objects one by one before it figures out how to add them.

-This involves substantial overheads
+This involves substantial overheads.

-There are also significant overheads associated with accessing the data values themselves, which might not be stored contiguously in memory
+There are also significant overheads associated with accessing the data values themselves, which might not be stored contiguously in memory.

-The resulting machine code is often complex and slow
+The resulting machine code is often complex and slow.

 Just-in-time compilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just-in-time (JIT) compilation is an alternative approach that marries some of the advantages of AOT compilation and interpreted languages
+Just-in-time (JIT) compilation is an alternative approach that marries some of the advantages of AOT compilation and interpreted languages.

-The basic idea is that functions for specific tasks are compiled as requested
+The basic idea is that functions for specific tasks are compiled as requested.

-As long as the compiler has enough information about what the function does, it can in principle generate efficient machine code
+As long as the compiler has enough information about what the function does, it can in principle generate efficient machine code.

-In some instances, all the information is supplied by the programmer
+In some instances, all the information is supplied by the programmer.

-In other cases, the compiler will attempt to infer missing information on the fly based on usage
+In other cases, the compiler will attempt to infer missing information on the fly based on usage.

 Through this approach, computing environments built around JIT compilers aim to